2013 Events in Review

 Pond Management Workshop

-The Visitor Education Center hosted a pond management workshop on March 23rd.
+The Visitor Education Center hosted another pond management workshop for local pond owners.
 Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) Fisheries biologist Keith Meals conducted a question and answers session after the presentation.
 New pond owners present at the workshop learned more about creating a trophy bass pond, avoiding fish kills, fertilizing techniques, and much more.

 Fascinated with Fossils Program

 "If you don't hunt, you don't find!"
-This was a word of advice given to young fossil hunters that attended the "Fascinated with Fossils" program on April 6th.
+This was a word of advice given to young fossil hunters that attended the "Fascinated with Fossils" program.
 Jill Smith, Director of the Union County Heritage Museum in New Albany, MS, presented a program on fossils finds in Northeast Mississippi.
 Fossilized ammonites, echinoids, plants, and shark teeth are just a few of the treasures Smith presented to the audience.

 After the program, participants engaged Jill Smith in a questions and answers session.
 Avid hunters had their own fossil finds identified, and beginners learned where they will most likely find treasures from the past.
 A great program enjoyed by all!